All Episodes

 Okay, so it gives you exposure to the underlying that you want.

-In doing that, it allows you to get exposure to any underlying that has a data fee.
+In doing that, it allows you to get exposure to any underlying that has a data fee that both parties agree that is accurate, shall I say, to be more precise.

-Or both parties agree that they'll use accuracy aside.
+Or both parties agree that they'll use, accuracy aside.

-Okay, so uh so let's um let's say then that in that um uh case where I actually wanted to get it and I wanted to write a smart contract, I could say that I would be willing to settle uh for um uh basically the stock certificate numbers,
+Okay, so let's say then that in that case where I actually wanted to get it and I wanted to write a smart contract, I could say that I would be willing to settle for basically the stock certificate numbers, which would fundamentally be their unique ID to a particular share of IBM stock.

-which would fundamentally be their unique ID to a particular share of IBM stock, and so that way I Veritasum does not actually have to hand me the paper certificate or anything and could deliver uh the um the stock certificates,
+And so that way Veritasium does not actually have to hand me the paper certificate or anything and could deliver the stock certificates.

 Right.